MW24.5 - Lecture Quantitative Economics III - Master Program in Economics

 - Online teaching:

-As a result, the online format seems to offer a much better learning experience and more room for students to interact.
-Students are clearly more successful than students with traditional teaching.
-With on-line teaching typically fewer than 5% of the students fail the exam.
-With traditional on-site teaching the number of failing students used to be much higher, typically around 25%.
+As a result, the online format gives you a much better learning experience and more room to interact.
+For this course, students are clearly more successful with online teaching than students with traditional teaching.
+In the past, with traditional classroom teaching, about 25% of the students failed the course.
+Now, with on-line teaching, fewer than 5% of the students fail.

 - Lecture + Exercises: